 Check out 11 common mistakes that homeschoolers make, especially in the early years.

-This blog post was originally published in November 2014.
-It has been updated for timeliness and detail.
+We have updated this blog post, published in November 2014, for timeliness and detail.